 - Chest Monster: Their nests are filled with delicious insect remains.
 Any small creatures stepping on the webs will be slowed down and then captured by the fast spiders.

-Beach Wolf Spiders (Arctosa littoralis)Wolf spiders are nocturnal enemies in misson 2.X.
+Beach Wolf Spiders (Arctosa littoralis)Beach wolf spiders are nocturnal enemies in the beach missions.

 - Dungeon Bypass: Any wolf spiders entering your nest can run pass your defense to a random brood chamber.